 NOTE 3: Random droplets of ink on your paper are normally caused by contaminates on the printhead nozzle plate area such as a fiber, hair, built up dust, dried ink.
 The smallest fiber on the printhead can act as a wick and collect ink from the head until it is oversaturated and therefore drip.
 In many cases both the service station caps/seals (or wipers) and both ink cartridges will need to be thoroughly cleaned to correct this issue.

 HP Nuisance Alert Messages (most HP ink cartridges which have been refilled):

 To view advanced diagnostics tests for your HP printer, click here:

 CAUTION: It is suggested you avoid purchasing ‘compatible’ ink cartridges as they can be quite problematic.
 The smart chip (at base of cartridge) may not provide reliable printer-cartridge connectivity once installed.
 Compatible cartridges are typically purchased on-line (i.e sold under a different label than HP) and is essentially a “knock-off” ink cartridge of the HP original/genuine ink cartridge.
 For the best refilling experience, only use HP original/genuine ink tanks or remanufactured cartridges which have been cleaned, refilled and tested for proper performance (i.e. Inkplicity).

-NOTE: If your ink cartridge suffered an electronic or physical failure or you are unable to find a refill store close to you may we suggest you try a remanufactured ink cartridge from our on-line web site.
-Our ink cartridges have a high reliability rating, come with a 1-year warranty and we provide free shipping for all orders above $20 (USA residents only).
+NOTE: If your ink cartridge suffered an electronic or physical failure or you are unable to find a refill store close to you may we suggest you try a remanufactured ink cartridge from our on-line web site Inkplicity.
+Our ink cartridges have a high reliability rating, come with a 1-year warranty and we provide free shipping for all orders above $30 (USA residents only).
 Save an extra 15% by entering code “SAVE15″ during checkout.
 These are original ink cartridges which have been refilled and have been electrically bench tested to confirm performance.